ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 these cases in this article.

 What then makes the *Black-Scholes* equation so important you may ask?
-Until the 1970ies, there did not exist a published rigorous mathematical framework to determine the fair price of a European option and prices were determined purely by supply and demand in the options market.
+Until the 1970s, there did not exist a published rigorous mathematical framework to determine the fair price of a European option and prices were determined purely by supply and demand in the options market.
-In honour of the Mathematician and Economist who were first attributed to find such a mathematical framework, their pricing equation is called the *Black-Scholes* equation.
+In honour of the mathematician and economist who were first attributed to find such a mathematical framework, their pricing equation is called the *Black-Scholes* equation.
 It is a stochastic differential equation and given by: